JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/0003-Domain Adaptive Transfer Attack-based Segmentation Networks For Building Extraction From Aerial Images/index.md

 ---
-title: 'Domain Adaptive Transfer Attack-based Segmentation Networks For Building Extraction From Aerial Images'
+title: '<span style="font-size:95%">Domain Adaptive Transfer Attack-based Segmentation Networks for Building Extraction from Aerial Images</span>'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here